carrolld/terraform-website-s3-cloudfront-route53/README.md

 * `minimum_client_tls_protocol_version`: (Optional) Set the minimum protocol version of the CloudFront certificate.
   Read the docs on [Supported Protocols and Ciphers](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/secure-connections-supported-viewer-protocols-ciphers.html#secure-connections-supported-ciphers) for supported values.
 Default value = `TLSv1`
+* `origin_path`: (Optional) Causes CloudFront to request your content from a directory in your Amazon S3 bucket or your custom origin.

 ### Outputs